 - Work off a list of suppliers who offer what you need and want to provide to your customers.
 List only those that meet your needs for timeline, delivery quality and reliability.
 Take into consideration the supplier quality too.

 - Ask the companies for a list of their terms of service.
 Find out what the company’s limitations are.
 Get a price list to compare it.
 Determine what additional costs the company charges for doing business with you (delivery costs, for example.)

 - Take the time to look into the companies you are still considering.
 Look at their financial status, experience and their overall solvency.
 You want to ensure the supplier you decide to work with will be around for a long time.

 - Ask for references, too.
 Find out who the supplier is working with and ask if you can contact those locations.

 - Meet with suppliers in person before deciding to work with them.
 This way, you have a name and a contact person to go to for any problems.
 Discuss the process of handling complaints or problems.
 Find out if the company has the capacity to grow with you.

-Once you have this information, you can then make a better decision about who to hire to work with your business.
+Once you have this information, you can then make a better decision about finding suppliers for your business.
+Using a software will help you maintain or find the best supplier for online business.
 Consider a test run contract or a contract that gives you a way to walk away if the service, quality or other features simply do not meet your needs.
 Be very clear with anyone you do agree to work with about your demands so that you are not wasting your time with a company that does not fit the bill.